 The track then continues alongside the Mohaka, through native bush with some rolling terrain.
 Steep drop-offs in some sections lend nice views of the surrounding foothills.
 There is a final steep descent to reach the hot springs.

 At the hot springs, there are 3 pools surrounded by a decking area.
 These pools have valves to control water flow and to empty the tubs.
 The hot springs are on a small manuka terrace beside the Mohaka River.

 The Mangatainoka Hot Springs Campsite is adjacent to the pools.

-If you wish to travel up the river from the hot springs, be aware this is private land and prior permission from the landowner is required.
+If you wish to travel up the river from the hot springs, it's private land and prior permission from the landowner is required.

-The trip involves about 1 hr of travel on unsealed gravel roads, as well as a river ford on Makahu Road 7.5 km from the road end.
-Take care when driving through the ford as heavy rain and snow melt can affect the water level.
+The trip involves about 1 hr of travel on unsealed gravel roads.
+There is a river ford on Makahu Road 7.5 km from the road end – heavy rain and snow melt can affect the water level.